kateriinaa/kateriinaa/README.md

 ## ABOUT ME

-Hi, I’m @kateriinaa, junior DS/DE
+Hi, I’m @kateriinaa, junior DE and QA

 Areas of interest:
 - Data bases
-- Machine Learning
-- Data mining
+- Testing
 - Automation and process optimization

-In February 2022 I finished Data science course.

 Now I am willing to develop hard and soft skills in my area of interest.